VoltLang/Website/doc/tvpl/c5-statements.md

 ## Break Statement

 We've seen the `break` statement breaking out of `switch` `case`s, but it works in loops too.
-It breaks out of the current loop, regardless of the state of the condition.
+It breaks out of the current loop, regardless of the its condition.

 	import watt.io;